Naman-Garg-06/Innovaccer-Intern/README.md

 All the Scripts that I have created have been tested on Ubuntu-18.04 with python version 3.6.
 The Mail sent to Guest and Host is done via **smtp** library.
 The SMS sent to Host is done via **twilio** library.
 **time** library is imported to store the entry with the timestamp of entry.
+For initial set-up, go through the *setup.pdf* file.

 ### How it Works?
 There are two scripts: checkin.py and checkout.py